dbaelz/siloshare/README.md

 It's a simple server to run on a local network to share volatile information in the network.
 Keep in mind that it has only limited security, so use it only in a local environment and at your own risk.

+### Features
+- Send text to the server with a HTTP POST request
+- Retrieve the texts with a HTTP GET request
+- Texts are stored in memory and will be lost when the server is restarted.
+They are deleted after 10 minutes. (configure in [application.properties](src/main/resources/application.properties)

 ## Build
 This project can either build as an [OCI image](https://docs.spring.io/spring-boot/gradle-plugin/packaging-oci-image.html) or a GraalVM Native Image.
+Important: Change the username and password in the [application.properties](src/main/resources/application.properties) to your own values before building the project.

 ### OCI image
 - Create the image with `./gradlew bootBuildImage`